-To celebrate Queen Elizabeth's birthday, we're looking back on the original royal wedding of the century, Queen Elizabeth's November 20, 1947, wedding to Prince Phillip!
+To celebrate over seven decades of the royal couple's impressively long marriage, we're looking back on the original royal wedding of the century, Queen Elizabeth's November 20, 1947, wedding to Prince Philip.

 How They Met

-As is common in European royal families, Queen Elizabeth and Prince Phillip of Greece are distant cousins.
+As is common in European royal families, Queen Elizabeth and Prince Philip of Greece are distant cousins.
 Both are great-great-grandchildren of the OG bride, Queen Victoria.
-They first met when she was 13 and he was 18, when the then-princess visited the Royal Navy College with her family (he was a cadet in training), and evidently it was love at first site.
+They first met when she was 13 and he was 18 when the then-princess visited the Royal Navy College with her family (he was a cadet in training), and evidently, it was love at first sight.

-Phillip and the princess continued to correspond while he was at sea during World War II.
-Phillip regularly visited the royal family while on leave from the navy, spending time with Elizabeth at Windsor Castle and Balmoral, the family's Scottish estate (one of the queen's favorite places to this day).
+Philip and the princess continued to correspond while he was at sea during World War II.
+Philip regularly visited the royal family while on leave from the navy, spending time with Elizabeth at Windsor Castle and Balmoral, the family's Scottish estate (one of the queen's favorite places to this day).

-After the war, Phillip relocated to London and frequently visited the young princess at Buckingham Palace.
+After the war, Philip relocated to London and frequently visited the young princess at Buckingham Palace.

-Phillip proposed to Elizabeth after a monthlong vacation at Balmoral with her family.
+Philip proposed to Elizabeth after a monthlong vacation at Balmoral with her family.
 Her father insisted that the engagement be kept under wraps until the princess turned 21.
-Phillip then gave up his title as H.R.H.
-Prince Phillip of Greece.
+Philip then gave up his title as H.R.H.
+Prince Philip of Greece.

-Elizabeth chose a duchesse-satin long-sleeved wedding gown with floral embroidery and crystal and pearl appliques (10,000 pearls, to be exact) designed by Norman Hartnell, who cited as his inspiration Botticelli's painting "Primavera."
+Elizabeth chose a Duchesse satin, long-sleeved wedding dress with floral embroidery and crystal and pearl appliqués (10,000 pearls, to be exact) designed by Norman Hartnell, who cited as his inspiration Botticelli's painting "Primavera."
 The 13-foot silk train made for quite the entrance and no doubt set royal wedding trends for the future.
-(Hello, Fergie's and Princess Diana's trains!)
+(Hello, Fergie's and Princess Diana's trains.)

 In typical Queen Elizabeth fashion—she loves the outdoors—the couple honeymooned at Broadlands, his family's estate in Hampshire, and then spent two weeks in an early-18th-century stone lodge in the middle of the woods of the Balmoral estate.
 The couple spent much of the honeymoon deerstalking.